Sydney William Herbert Pierrepont, 3rd Earl Manvers1

 Lady Mary, Duchess of Devonshire 2

-Lady Mary Butler was the daughter of James Butler, 1st Duke of Ormonde and Elizabeth Preston, Baroness Dingwall.1 She married William Cavendish, 1st Duke of Devonshire, son of William Cavendish, 3rd Earl of Devonshire and Lady Elizabeth Cecil, on 26 October 1662.1 She died on 31 July 1710.1
+Lady Mary Butler was born in 1646.2 She was the daughter of James Butler, 1st Duke of Ormonde and Elizabeth Preston, Baroness Dingwall.1 She married William Cavendish, 1st Duke of Devonshire, son of William Cavendish, 3rd Earl of Devonshire and Lady Elizabeth Cecil, on 26 October 1662.1 She died on 31 July 1710.1

 Her married name became Cavendish.
-As a result of her marriage, Lady Mary Butler was styled as Countess of Devonshire on 23 November 1684.
-As a result of her marriage, Lady Mary Butler was styled as Duchess of Devonshire on 12 May 1694.
+After her marriage, Lady Mary Butler was styled as Countess of Devonshire on 23 November 1684.
+After her marriage, Lady Mary Butler was styled as Duchess of Devonshire on 12 May 1694.

 Children of Lady Mary Butler and William Cavendish, 1st Duke of Devonshire